Strongman Atlas Stone Technique: Improving Lift Efficiency

 • Sit upright

-• Reposition the arms higher around the stone
+• Reposition your arms higher around the stone

-• Expand the chest and tighten the upper back
+• Expand your chest and tighten your upper back

-Many missed lifts happen because athletes rush this phase.
+A lot of missed lifts happen right here, because athletes rush this phase.

 4) The Load

-• Extend through the knees and hips simultaneously
+• Extend through the knees and hips at the same time

-• Pull the stone up the torso with the forearms
+• Pull the stone up your torso with your forearms

 • Guide it onto the platform or over the bar